mrau66/mrau66.github.io/_posts/2024-09-19-lasting_meditation_habit.md

 ## Starting with Mental Contrasting

 First, I'll use mental contrasting to really bolster my commitment to meditation.
-1. I'll vividly imagine the benefits - peace, focus and joy.
+1. I'll vividly imagine the benefits - peace and joy.
 2. I'll identify the obstacles that might prevent me from meditating.
 Lack of time?
 Agitated?
 Tired?
 3. I'll create if-then plans to overcome obstacles.
 If I encounter obstacle X, then I will respond with action Y.